lifesavers/aaronhillel/README.md

 Aaron Hillel Swarz
 ==================
-A Tribute to a dead precedent.
-One reading of a Name.
+A small tribute to a tragic dead precedent.
+An open reading of a neshemah.

 Aharon
 -------